How To Sell on Amazon Handmade

 You need to register for a seller account before you have been approved to sell on Amazon Handmade.

+Once you have registered you will be charged the monthly fee, but as soon as you are approved for Amazon Handmade you will be refunded the fee.
 If you are worried about paying the monthly fee, you can register for an individual account and then upgrade later.
 In order to do this, you will need to select the upgrade option in seller central once you have set up your account.

 However, I recommend simply applying for a Professional account and getting the fee refunded later, this will save you time in the future!
 To get the refund, simply contact Seller Support through the ‘Help’ section of Amazon Seller Central.